-- 17 The ST19NR66 Security Target is: - PP/9806 conformant, extended with two CCIMB-2004-01-002 SFRs, - BSI-PP-002-2001 conformant, augmented with AUG additions #1 and #4, - EAL 5 augmented by ALC_DVS.2, AVA_MSU.3 and AVA_VLA.4, - The minimum strength of functions level for the SFRs is SOF-high, - CCIMB-2004-01-002 extended (as per BSI-PP-002-2001 requirements) - CCIMB-2004-01-003 conformant.
+- 17. The ST19NR66-A Security Target is: - PP/9806 conformant, extended with two CCIMB-2004-01-002 SFRs, - BSI-PP-002-2001 conformant, augmented with AUG additions #1 and #4, - EAL 5 augmented by ALC DVS.2, AVA MSU.3 and AVA VLA.4, - The minimum strength of functions level for the SFRs is SOF-high, - CCIMB-2004-01-002 extended (as per BSI-PP-002-2001 requirements) - CCIMB-2004-01-003 conformant.

-2 ST19NR66 TOE DESCRIPTION
+2 ST19NR66-A TOE description

-2.1 ST19NR66 PRODUCT DESCRIPTION
+2.1 ST19NR66-A product description

-- 18 This section describes the ST19NR66 product as assembly of the highly reliable CMOS ST19N platform. - 19 The general features of the circuit are: - 8-bit processing unit - volatile (SRAM) and non volatile memories (ROM and EEPROM) - security blocks : Memory Access Control Logic (MACL), clock generator, security administrator, power manager - supporting functions : I/O ports (contact and contactless), 8-bit timers, Unpredictable Number Generator - 20 The TOE also includes in the ROM a Dedicated Software which comprises test capabilities (test operating system, called "autotest") and libraries (system ROM library, cryptographic library for DES (EDES implentation), AES and RSA algorithms). - 21 The TOE is a silicon chip with its Dedicated Software. - 22 The TOE submitted to evaluation does not comprise any specific application : there is no applicative Embedded Software, but the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 23 Figure 1 provides a block diagram overview of the ST19NR66.
+- 18. This section describes the ST19NR66-A product as assembly of the highly reliable CMOS ST19N platform. - 19.
+The general features of the circuit are: - 8-bit processing unit - volatile (SRAM) and non volatile memories (ROM and EEPROM) - security blocks: Memory Access Control Logic (MACL), clock generator, security administrator, power manager - supporting functions: I/O ports (contact and contactless), 8-bit timers, Unpredictable Number Generator - 20.
+The TOE also includes in the ROM a Dedicated Software which comprises test capabilities (test operating system, called "autotest") and libraries (system ROM library, cryptographic library for DES (EDES implentation), Elliptic Curves Cryptography on GF(p), and RSA algorithm). - 21.
+The TOE is a silicon chip with its Dedicated Software. - 22.
+The TOE submitted to evaluation does not comprise any specific application: there is no applicative Embedded Software, but the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load test software into EEPROM (or in RAM). - 23.
+Figure 1 provides a block diagram overview of the ST19NR66-A.